 October 2007 San Diego County fires.

-The San Diego County uniform fire code requires that most new homes
+The San Diego County uniform fire code requires that all new homes

 in these areas be outfitted with fire sprinkler systems.
 The fire code

-also no longer allows eave vents between roof rafters at the eave line.
+also no longer allows eave vents between roof rafters at the eave line - unless they are special fire-rated vents such as those produced by Branguard.

-These were used in the past to help ventilate the attic.
+Eave vents were commonly used in the past to help ventilate the attic.
 However, attic

 ventilation must now be accomplished entirely through the use of roof